Expanding the Neutral Atom Gate Set: Native iSWAP and Exchange Gates from Dipolar Rydberg Interactions: i SWAP noise budget

+where $\Gamma_{r}^{\text{eff}}$ and $\Gamma_{r'}^{\text{eff}}$ represent the effective decay rates of the Rydberg states $\ket{r}$ and $\ket{r'}$.
+In this noise analysis, we neglect black-body radiation when computing $\Gamma^{\text{eff}}_r$ and $\Gamma^{\text{eff}}_{r'}$, an approximation that holds well for modern cryogenic setups~\cite{Schymik2021, Pichard2024}.
+For $^{88}$Sr, the relevant values of radiative decay rates have been evaluated using methods based on the quantum defect theory approach reported in~\cite{kostelecky1985analytical} [see Appendix~\ref{sec:App/FSQubitDecay} for details].
+For $^{133}$Cs, we used the software \textit{pairinteraction}~\cite{mögerle2026accuratemodelingrydbergatoms}.

-For laser driving noise we consider both phase and intensity modulations described by power spectral densities (PSDs).
-Laser intensity phase noise alters the Rabi frequencies $\Omega^{ab}(t) \rightarrow \tilde\Omega^{ab}(t)$ and we consider the same intensity PSD for all Rabi drives.
-Similarly, laser phase noise changes $\phi^{ab}(t) \rightarrow \tilde\phi^{ab}(t)$ and again we assume an identical phase PSD for all phase drives.
-The modified $\tilde\Omega^{ab}(t)$ and $\tilde\phi^{ab}(t)$ can be obtained from the corresponding PSD in a Monte-Carlo sampling approach [see Appendix~\ref{App:phase} for details].
+We describe laser intensity and frequency fluctuations by PSDs [see Fig.~\ref{fig:fig1_schemes}(c)] and, for simplicity, we assume identical PSDs for all driving fields in our system.
+Laser intensity noise alters the Rabi frequencies $\Omega^{ab}(t) \rightarrow \tilde\Omega^{ab}(t)$, while laser frequency noise changes $\phi^{ab}(t) \rightarrow \tilde\phi^{ab}(t)$.
+The modified $\tilde\Omega^{ab}(t)$ and $\tilde\phi^{ab}(t)$ can be obtained from the corresponding PSD using a Monte-Carlo sampling approach~\cite{deLeseleuc2018, Jiang2022}, details are provided in Appendix~\ref{App:phase}.

 Combining all these terms, the full noisy Hamiltonian becomes